The problem with pink Audience age range : 6 and older / In Theater

 La [parenthèse] / Christophe Garcia

-The dance company La [parenthèse] / Christophe Garcia was founded in 2000 with the desire to tell stories through dance, music and text.
+The dance company La [parenthèse] / Christophe Garcia was founded in 2000 with the desire to tell stories about the human experience through dance, music and text.
 From the very beginning, its founder was driven by the desire to build bridges between the arts, generations and continents.
+Each show offers a unique universe: small intimate shapes alongside ambitious shows.
+The poetry and dynamism of the artists impart a common tone to all productions.

 Creators